apacheignite/documentation/basic-concepts/getting-started.md

 [block:callout]
 {
   "type": "info",
   "body": "`Doxygen` is required to generate .NET documentation.
-You have to install it before using -DclientDocs flag.", "title": "Build Notes"
+You have to install it before building Ignite with Ignite.NET.", "title": "Build Notes"
 }
 [/block]